RaspAP/raspap-docs/docs/time.md

 Proceed with the Quick installer and accept the default ++y++ prompt to reboot your system as a final step.

 ## Configuration
-Following a reboot, the NTP service should be up and running.
+Following the installation, the NTP service should be up and running.
 You may check and control its current state by visiting RaspAP's **&nbsp;:fontawesome-regular-clock: NTP Server** administration page.
 Basic **Settings** as well as **Advanced** controls are available on their respective tabs.
 The **Status** tab will display the operational status of connected peers by using the `ntpq` query tool.
-These status queries are [examined in detail](time.md#peer-status-queries).
+These status queries are [examined in detail](time.md#peer-status-queries) so you may interpret them.

 ### Standalone device
-In a standalone configuration, a single device will be automatically kept in sync by talking to remote NTP servers tied directly to high quality clocks.
+In a standalone configuration, a single device will be automatically kept in sync by communicating with remote NTP servers tied to high quality clocks.
 As long as the `ntpd.service` is running (enabled on boot by default), the protocol will largely handle the time syncronization for you with its default settings.
 This of course assumes the device has internet connectivity.

 The **NTP Server > Settings** tab will report the current system time synchronized from its remote NTP server peers.

 ![ntp-configuration](https://github.com/RaspAP/raspap-webgui/assets/229399/02cdd835-e4a1-4516-b5f6-60c24402cd54){: style="width:540px"}

+You may add any number of public NTP servers by entering their IP address or fully qualified domain name (FQDN) under **Add an NTP server**.

+!!! tip "Tip"
+    Public NTP servers that support **Network Time Security (NTS)** may be specified by appending the `nts` suffix.

+Click or tap the :fontawesome-solid-plus: icon to add an entry to your list of servers and choose **Save settings**.
+The `ntpd.service` will be automatically restarted.

 ### Multiple devices
-In an environment with multiple networked devices, some of which may lack internet connectivity, an NTP server on your local network is able to keep them synchronized.
-To create this configuration, under **Add an NTP server** (shown above) specify the IP address or local network host address, for example `time.raspberrypi.local`, of the NTP server on your local network.
+In an environment with multiple networked devices, some of which may lack internet connectivity, an NTP server on your local network may be used to keep them synchronized.
+To create this configuration, under **Add an NTP server** (shown above) specify a private IP address or local network host address, for example `time.raspberrypi.local`, of the NTP server on your local network.
 Click or tap the :fontawesome-solid-plus: icon to add it to your list of servers and choose **Save settings**.
 The `ntpd.service` will automatically restart for you.

 Repeat this process for each of the devices you wish to keep synchronized on your network.